Life As a Farm or Ranch Manager

 - Plan and direct development or production of hardier or higher-yield hybrid plant varieties.

-Farm and Ranch Managers state the following job skills are important in their day-to-day work.
+When polled, Farm and Ranch Managers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.